Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 ## 21.6 Check which allocator owns an allocation
 The following program does just that, which could be useful while debugging.
+(// v 0.1.072: assert in line 52 doesn't work anymore for rpmalloc ?? )

 See *21.3_allocators_check.jai*:
 ```c++